Hsuning/AlgorithmsNotes/Algorithms/11-Dijkstra’s algorithm.md

       A-->|1| Finish;
       B-->|5| Finish;
 ```
+- Negative-Weight Edges: Dijkstra’s algorithm assumed that because you were processing the poster node, there was no cheapest way to get to that node.
+So you can’t use negative-weight edges with Dijkstra’s algorithm.
+Use #BallmanFordAlgorithm
 - Algorithm:
 	- Build a table with weight and parent of every node.
 Put infinity for node that we don't know yet
 		- START->A: 6, START->B: 2, ?->Finish: $\infty$